jermp/fulgor/README.md

 	  print-filenames    print all reference filenames
-	  partition          partition a Fulgor index and build a meta-colored Fulgor index permute            permute the reference names of a Fulgor index
+	  partition          partition a Fulgor index and build a meta-colored Fulgor index permute            permute the reference names of a Fulgor index dump-colors        write colors to an output file in text format

 For large-scale indexing, it could be necessary to increase the number of file descriptors that can be opened simultaneously: